AlbertoGudinoOchoa/Forecasting/README.md

 ### Machine Learning Benchmarks

 Implemented in `ML_benchmarks_crossvalidation`.

-Global models were trained using:
+Global models:

 - LightGBM
 - CatBoost
 - XGBoost

-Autocorrelation diagnostics and partial autocorrelation plots were inspected to define relevant lag structure, with special attention to 12-month seasonal lags.
-The models used lag features, lag transformations, and basic calendar features such as month, quarter, and year.
+Partial autocorrelation diagnostics were used to inspect lag structure, with special attention to 12-month seasonal lags.
+The models used lag features, lag transformations, and calendar features such as month, quarter, and year.

 ### Deep Learning Benchmarks

 Implemented in `DL_benchmarks_crossvalidation`.

-The deep learning benchmark included:
+Models:

 - GRU
 - NHITS
 - NBEATSx
 - KAN

-The models incorporated historical calendar variables and were configured with 200 training epochs, a learning rate of 0.0001, and MAE loss.
-Additional model-specific details are included in the notebook.
+The models used historical calendar variables and were configured with 200 training epochs, a learning rate of 0.0001, and MAE loss.

 ## Hierarchical Reconciliation

 Implemented in `hierarchical_reconciliation`.

-Cross-sectional reconciliation was applied in R using the `FoReco` package over the same three-level hierarchy defined above.
+Cross-sectional reconciliation was applied in R using the `FoReco` package over the same three-level hierarchy.
+In-sample residuals were used to estimate reconciliation weights, and out-of-sample forecasts were reconciled.

-For each model and cutoff:

-- In-sample forecasts were used to compute residuals.
-- Out-of-sample forecasts were reconciled.

-The reconciliation methods included bottom-up, top-down, middle-out, least-squares, weighted least-squares, shrinkage covariance-based reconciliation, and level-conditional coherent reconciliation.
+Methods included bottom-up, top-down, middle-out, least-squares, weighted least-squares, shrinkage covariance-based reconciliation, and level-conditional coherent reconciliation.

 ## Error Analysis

 Implemented in `error_analysis`.

 NRMSE was selected as the main metric because it allows comparison across hierarchy levels with different sales magnitudes.
-The analysis includes global model ranking, reconciliation improvements, comparison against SeasonalNaive, bias factor, and error distributions.
+The analysis includes global ranking, reconciliation improvements, comparison against SeasonalNaive, bias factor, and error distributions.

 ![Global error comparison](Zillow%20Sales%20House/Figures/global_error.png)